 • 3.
 Department of Echocardiography, Guangdong Cardiovascular Institute, Guangdong Provincial People’s Hospital (Guangdong Academy of Medical Sciences), Southern Medical University, Guangzhou, 510010, P. R. China;

 • 4.
-Department of neurosurgery, Guangdong Provincial People’s Hospital (Guangdong Academy of Medical Sciences), Southern Medical University, Guangzhou, 510010, P. R. China QING Hongkun and WANG Weiteng are the co-first authors;
+Department of Neurosurgery, Guangdong Provincial People’s Hospital (Guangdong Academy of Medical Sciences), Southern Medical University, Guangzhou, 510010, P. R. China;

 Export PDF Favorites Scan Get Citation

-Objective To summarize the clinical characteristics of patients with infectious endocarditis (IE) associated infectious aneurysm (IIA) and share the experience in diagnosis and treatment.
-Methods A retrospective analysis was conducted on the clinical data of 554 patients who underwent cardiac surgery for IE at the Department of Cardiology, Guangdong Provincial People's Hospital from September 2018 to August 2023.
-Patients with secondary IIA were screened.
-According to the treatment plan of IIA, patients are divided into a simple anti infection group and an endovascular treatment group.
-Results Finally, 31 patients with IE secondary IIA were included, including 21 males and 10 females, with a median age of 33 (26, 53) years.
-Fifteen patients had no obvious neurological symptoms before diagnosis of IIA.
-The IIA treatment plan for 7 patients was simple anti infective therapy; 24 patients received anti infection and endovascular embolization treatment, of which 23 patients achieved technical success.
-Nine patients underwent simultaneous combined surgery with an interval of 2 (0, 6) days between IIA endovascular embolization and open heart surgery.
-Three patients in the simple anti infection group experienced IIA rupture and bleeding, and died on the day of automatic discharge.
-One patient in the endovascular treatment group experienced aneurysm rupture and died.
-All patients recovered well after surgery and did not show any new neurological symptoms.
+Objective To summarize the clinical characteristics of patients with infectious intracranial aneurysm (IIA) associated with infective endocarditis (IE) and to share diagnostic and treatment experiences.
+Methods A retrospective analysis was conducted on the clinical data of 554 patients who underwent cardiac surgery for IE at the Department of Cardiac Surgery of Guangdong Provincial People's Hospital from September 2018 to August 2023, and patients with secondary IIA were selected.
+Patients were divided into two groups based on the treatment plan for IIA: an anti-infection treatment group and an anti-infection plus endovascular treatment group.
+Results A total of 31 patients with IE complicated by IIA were included, consisting of 21 males and 10 females, with a median age of 33 (26, 53) years.
+Fifteen patients had no obvious neurological symptoms before the diagnosis of IIA.
+Seven patients were treated with only anti-infection treatment for IIA; 24 patients underwent anti-infection plus endovascular embolization treatment, with 23 achieving technical success.
+The interval from IIA endovascular embolization to open-heart surgery was 2 (0, 6) days, and 9 patients underwent concurrent combined surgery.
+In the anti-infection treatment group, 3 patients of IIA rupture and bleeding occurred, and all died on the day of spontaneous discharge.
+In the anti-infection plus endovascular treatment group, 1 patient experienced aneurysm rupture leading to death.
+The remaining patients recovered well postoperatively, with no new neurological symptoms.
 Conclusion IE patients should pay attention to head imaging examination to screen for IIA.
 In addition to regular anti infection measures, intracavitary therapy can be considered as a reasonable treatment plan for IIA in IE patients with indications for cardiac surgery.